nicolaiskogheim/replace-filter-nginx-module/README.markdown

 This module is already quite usable though still at the early phase of development and is considered experimental.

+Alas, it is not working.
+Errors with gcc8, and the travis build is failing.
+I don't know how to go about fixing this, but I'll probably try and just update all the things and take it from there.

 Synopsis
 ========